 A car title is a legal document that proves you own a vehicle, much like a deed to a house.
 Every vehicle sold in the United States comes with a title, and although the exact information on the document varies by state, car titles always include a vehicle’s VIN and year, make, and model of a vehicle, as well as its odometer reading.
 Regardless of whether you buy a new or used car from a dealer or from a private seller, you’ll receive a car title.

 Along with showing proof of ownership, a car title also lets you know if a vehicle is damaged or is defective.
-If you’re shopping for a used car, you may come across a vehicle with a salvage title.
-And in the wake of Hurricane Ida, thousands of flood-damaged cars are expected to enter the market.
+If you’re shopping for a used car, you may come across a vehicle with a salvage title that indicates water damage.
+And as we approach peak hurricane season, thousands of flood-damaged cars will likely enter the market in the coming months.
 What does that mean and should you avoid salvage title and flood-damaged vehicles?
 We have the answers.

 Salvage Title Vehicle: What It MeansThere are two categories of titles: clean and branded.
 A clean title means that a vehicle has a clean record, while a branded title means that a vehicle has incurred serious damage that needs to be disclosed.
 The most common branded title is a salvage title .
 (For more examples of branded title vehicles , check out our handy guide.)